MarionGiusti/P10_DigitalOcean/README.md

 	5- Create a PostgreSql database

-	6- Create a .env file in root of the repository.
+	6- Create a .env file in the repository purbeurre-project.
 Write in it your django secret key and database login:
 	SECRET_KEY=yourkey
 	DATABASE_USER=yourusername
 	DATABASE_PWD=yourpassword